2023 Best Value Horticulture Bachelor's Degree Schools in the New England Region

 Best New England Region Schools for Affordable Quality for a Bachelor's in Horticulture

-Our 2023 rankings named University of Rhode Island the best value school in the New England Region for horticulture students working on their bachelor’s degree.
+Our analysis found University of Rhode Island to be the best value school for horticulture students who want to pursue a bachelor’s degree in the New England Region .
 Located in the suburb of Kingston, URI is a public college with a large student population.

-URI undergraduate students pay an average of $33,354 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at URI are $33,354 per year.
 After completing their Bachelor's Degree, horticulture graduates from URI carry an average student debtload of $21,873.

 Request Information

-You’ll be in good company if you decide to attend University of Massachusetts Amherst.
-It ranked #2 on our 2023 Best Value Horticulture Bachelor’s Degree Schools in the New England Region list.
-Located in the suburb of Amherst, UMass Amherst is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Massachusetts Amherst.
+The school came in at #2 on this year’s Best Value Horticulture Bachelor’s Degree Schools in the New England Region list.
+Located in the suburb of Amherst, UMass Amherst is a public college with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at UMass Amherst are $36,964 a year.
 After completing their Bachelor's Degree, horticulture graduates from UMass Amherst carry an average student debtload of $23,447.